dcloutman/randomstr-command/README.md

 # `randomstr`: A command line password generator.
-A command line tool for generating **secure random passwords** and other cryptographically secure random strings.
+A **command line** utility for generating **secure random passwords** and other cryptographically secure random strings.

-This utility *does not* use the standard Python `random()` function, as the results of that function are not sufficiently random for producing difficult to produce passwords.
+This utility *does not* use the standard Python `random()` function, as the results of that function are not sufficiently random for producing difficult-to-guess passwords.
 Modifying this code to use `random()` will render `randomstr` ineffective.

 ## Requirements to Run `randomstr`
 `randomstr` is written in Python 3.
 You will need a binary release of Python 3 to use this utility.
 The shebang assumes that you have the command `python3` available in your shell's path.